markjconlon/financialBlog/_posts/2025-07-07-portfolio-update-june-2025.md

 ### TFSA Breakdown
 ![image](/assets/2025/2025-07-07-tfsa.PNG)
-  - *CASH is my wife and I's joint emergency fund.*

 I have liquidated or trimmed all positions that I have been seriously considering.
 There is always potential in the future for more but I think I will let my current positions stand.